Last updated: 2012-01-12

 Back to Index

-The list above is a cumulative one, showing all past Honor Roll members.
-Below are the lists by year as they appeared originally.
-These lists were manually extracted from QST and assembled into the format above.
+The list above is cumulative, showing all past Honor Roll members.
+Below are the lists by year as they appeared originally in QST and later in the online listings.

 For the period of 1947 to 1971, only one ZS station (ZS6BW) ever appeared on the Honour Roll.
 Years in which no ZS station is listed are omitted to avoid tedious repetition.

 The Mixed and Phone Honour Rolls came into being with the post-war DXCC in 1947.
-The CW HR was introduced in 1976 when the CW DXCC was introduced.
+The CW HR was introduced in 1975 when the CW DXCC was created.
 The same happened to RTTY in 1993.
-For each HR, the maximum score was determined by the top score, and HR entrants required less than 10 countries more than the leader.
-Until each of the HRs reached "full house", the maximum score for each HR would be determined by the leading station.
-As a result, the maximum score for each HR is listed in each year, along with the heading for the particular DXCC.
+For each HR, the maximum score was determined by the top scorer, and HR entrants were required to be within 9 countries of that score.
+For each year, the top score is listed in the heading.
 South African stations' scores are listed as a deficit, i.e. how many countries that station needed in that year.
-Stations with the same score are listed in alphabetical order.
+Stations with identical scores are listed in alphabetical order.

 You can access a specific year by clicking here:

 Not all the lists' publication dates coincide with the end of the calendar year.
-In some cases, the lists were compiled a few months before or after the end of the year listed.
-Traditionally, the deadline for HR lists was 31 March, listed in QST in July.
-This lists would count for the previous year, as the closing date was only one quarter into the publication year.
-Example: The HR published in July 1997 would count for 1996.
+Until approximately 1972, the HR was published with the annual DXCC membership list in the December issue, and took into account all submissions to September.
+At this point, the HR was separated, with new deadlines in June and December.
+The lists were published in the September and March issues respectively.
+Where possible, the September list has been used (providing an end date of June of the relevant year).
+In the Nineties, the deadline for HR lists was 31 March, listed in QST in July.
+This list would count for the previous year, as the closing date was only one quarter into the publication year.
+Example: The HR published in July 1997 would be used for 1996.

 Mixed (300) Phone (297) 8 ZS6BW 5 ZS6BW